-Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2019
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the three months ended March 31, 2020

-The PEA disclosed an estimated 7.94 million tons at a weighted average grade of 0.314% vanadium pentoxide (" V_2O_5 ") in the Measured category and 15.02 million tons at a weighted average grade of 0.271% V_2O_5 in the Indicated category leading to a total combined Measured and Indicated Mineral Resource of 22.95 million tons at a weighted average grade of 0.286% V_2O_5 .
+Indicated category leading to a total combined Measured and Indicated Mineral Resource of 22.95 million tons at a weighted average grade of 0.286% V_2O_5 .
 Total contained metal content of the Measured and Indicated Mineral Resources is 131.34 million pounds V_2O_5 .
 The Inferred Mineral Resource estimate is 14.97 million tons at a weighted average grade of 0.175% V_2O_5 .
 The total contained metal content of the Inferred Mineral Resource estimate is 52.30 million pounds V_2O_5 .
 The table below contains a summary of the Gibellini deposit resource estimate: